agdc-research-trial/gdf/docs/installation/database/passing-configuration.rst

 However **new** `dynamic environments`_ that do not explicitly appear in raw configuration **CAN** still be defined by environment variable.

-.. _`Environment variable over-rides`: #Generic-Environment-Variable-Overrides
+.. _`Environment variable over-rides`: #4.-Generic-Environment-Variable-Overrides
 .. _`dynamic environments`: #4a.-Dynamic-Environments

-1a.
+2a.
 Via Python (str or dict)
 ++++++++++++++++++++++++++++

 A valid configuration dictionary can be passed in directly to the